jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 * [Derma Rolling](/derma-roller-for-hair/)
 * [Low-level laser therapy](/how-to-prevent-hair-loss/)

 All of these work pretty well to regrow your hair, but you have to catch it early (read my early hair loss prevention guide).
-If you're already too far gone, you may as well shave your head.&nbsp;
+If you're already too far gone, you may as well shave your head.

 ### Clean-shaven, light stubble, heavy stubble, or full beard?